Skip to content

 }

-// Functions in a loop occupy O(1) space
+// Functions in the loop occupy O(1) space

 for (int i = 0; i < n; i++) {